Quick-start - Containers

 Note

-Logs from within the container can be retrieved using the below commands.
+Logs can be retrieved using the below commands.

 Docker